oslabs-beta/feofig/README.md

 # FeoFig
 **_✨ Front End Optimizer & Configurer ✨_**
 <br>
-Turn your front-end optimization to a simplified task while maintaining readability using our figs!
+Turn complex front-end optimization into a simple task while maintaining readability using our figs!

 ## About
-FeoFig is a one-stop-shop library for various front-end optimization techniques that developers can configure and apply to elements using "figs", single drop-in wrappers containing customized configuration settings.
-Once developers configure settings for multiple techniques in a separate "config" file, figs are ready to wrap around multiple elements that need to behave similarly.
+FeoFig is a one-stop-shop library for various front-end optimization techniques that developers can configure and apply to elements using "figs", which are reusable drop-in wrappers containing your customized settings.
+After configuring settings for your desired technique(s) in a separate "config" file, the figs are ready to wrap around single, multiple, or even nested elements.

 ## Features
 ➡️ Lazy Loading <br>